cupy/cupy/docs/source/tutorial/convnet.rst

 .. note::

-    The blow example codes assume that some packages are alread imported.
+    The below example code assumes that some packages are already imported.
     Please see the details here: :doc:`tutorial/basic`.

 LeNet5